Code-Institute-Submissions/Mk1-Project/README.md

 ## **1.4 Concept**

-This will be a multiple pages website, home page will be an image carousel showing  the service, product and branded images.
+This will be a multiple pages website, the home page will be an image carousel showing  the service, product and branded images.
 A banner with download links underneath with fixed header containing a text banner and navigation bar.
-Footer will be fixed at the bottom of the page with contact phone numbers and social network links.
+The Footer will be fixed at the bottom of the page with contact phone numbers and social network links.
 The header will keep the banner in both desktop and mobile.
-In desktop the links will keep across full screen but move to a burger icon when in mobile allowing for the content to be kept clear and visible.
+In desktop the links will keep across full screen, but move to a burger icon when in mobile, allowing for the content to be kept clear and visible.
 The navigation menu will contain dropdown link allowing for expansion of pages by leading to some of the page pages broken down by id tags.
-The nav menu will have active screens set allowing the user to know where they are in the site.
+ The new menu will have active screens set, allowing the user to know where they are on the site.

 The site will be fully responsive and optimized to be viewed on different screen sizes and devices.

 ## **1.5 User Stories**

-As a potential event organiser  who has a rough idea of what im looking for I would want to be able to find out where I can sample the offering be able to contact the services provider to ask about the request that I have.
+As a potential event organiser  who has a rough idea of what I'm looking for I would want to be able to find out where I can sample the offering be able to contact the service provider to ask about the request that I have.
 I would also be looking to see images of what was on offer and to keep up to date with any upcoming events I could attend.
-It needs to be straight forward so I do not feel out of my depth and be able to see if they have the services I am looking for that would be identifiable after entering the website off a google search.
+It needs to be straight forward so I do not feel out of my depth and be able to see if they have the services I am looking for that would be identifiable after entering the website from a google search.

 [**Back to top of Introduction**](#introduction)